dtm04/smartpark/README.md

 - Google Drive

 ### Deliverables
+1. Web App
+- Users will interact via a web application.
+- UI elements to view available lots and reserve a spot.
+- Option to select date/time for parking.
+2. Back-End API
+- constructor
-- Front End (complete)
+- isAvailable()
-- Back End (partially complete)
+- addSpots() -- manager function
+- reserveSpot() -- user function
-- Documentation (complete)
+- calculatePrice()

-### Related Work
-Parkade.io a tool for users to find and rent parking spaces for companies

-ParkadeCoin use of invest in building and making parking space

 ##Getting Started
 ### Install
-Clone the repo and run `npm instal` to get all the relevant node packages.
+Clone the repo and run `npm install` to get all the relevant node packages.
 Required:
 	- ganache-cli
 	- truffle